Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Summary

 The striking UV emission lines observed in GHZ2 make it a remarkable case for studying how stars and black holes evolved in the early universe \citep[e.g.,][]{Bromm_2011}.
 These lines could arise from either bursts of intense star formation or AGN activity, and previous studies \citep[see][]{Castellano_2024, Calabro_2024} have noted that GHZ2 sits in the “composite” region of several diagnostic diagrams—where both processes are likely at play.
 By explicitly modeling GHZ2 as a composite system using \BEAGLE-AGN, we find that including an AGN component is essential to reproduce the observed high-ionization features, pointing to a genuine contribution from an AGN alongside the stellar component.

-This study represents an initial step toward disentangling the AGN and star formation contributions in GHZ2, but it will not be the last.
-The modeling carries out in this work necessarily relies on several assumptions—such as the treatment of the narrow-line region—that warrant further refinement with incorporating broad line fitting and AGN continuum emission.
+This study is an initial step toward disentangling the AGN and star formation contributions in GHZ2, but it will not be the last.
+The modeling carried out in this work relies on several assumptions—such as the treatment of the narrow-line region—that warrant further refinement with incorporating broad line fitting and AGN continuum emission.
+It is possible with other model assumption and model grids that the results could be altered and as such the quantitative AGN fraction and metallicity we infer should be viewed as model‑dependent estimates.
 The results highlight the need for more comprehensive theoretical frameworks that jointly incorporate AGN, stellar, and even shock-driven components when interpreting high-redshift galaxies.
 Only through such models can we fully capture the complexity of systems where multiple ionization sources shape the observed spectra and photometry.

-Improved modeling will also enable tighter constraints on key AGN properties, such as black hole mass—the fundamental observable for testing black hole growth models.
+To complement the modeling, more data needs to be acquired to further validate and calibrate theoretical models.
+Especially in a system such as GHZ2, which reflects a unique and rare system capable of stress testing current limits.
+Thus, more data and improved modeling will enable tighter constraints on key AGN properties, such as black hole mass—the fundamental observable for testing black hole growth models.
 As observations push the frontier to ever higher redshifts, refined analyses of these composite systems may help distinguish between different black hole seeding and growth scenarios, offering critical insight into the co-evolution of galaxies and their central black holes.

 \software{Astropy \citep[][]{Astropy_2013, Astropy_2018, Astropy_2022}, Numpy \citep[][]{numpy_2020} , Pandas \citep[][]{pandas_2010}, Scipy \citep[][]{Scipy_2020}, Matplotlib \citep[][]{matplotlib_2007}}